Long before Germany became a nation, from before the dark ages, she had

 pre-war population.
 85% of eligible German males had been mobilized at one point or another.
 In the

-conflict, millions of others died due to starvation from the venomous hunger blockade and further
+conflict, millions of others died due to starvation from Britain's inhumane hunger blockade which

-One-armed, one-legged or one-eyed men, blind men, men with noses torn
+One-armed, one-legged, one-eyed and no-eyed men, men with noses or mouths torn off, and men

-result of the German land theft at Versailles, others lost their families.
+result of the German land theft at Versailles while others lost their families.
+Yet, these veterans

-and gratitude for their sacrifices, and their suffering went uncomforted.
+received little respect or gratitude for their sacrifices, and their suffering went uncomforted.
+Soon,

 The First World War left a legacy not only of bitterness, but of unresolved issues and unfinished